birc-gsa-2022/project-3-go-holdet/README.md

 In our project we have implemented the O(n²) algorithm that uses radix sort instead of the naive comparison based sorting.
 Bucket sort can be done in time O(n+k), where n is the length of our array (strings of length n have n or n+1 suffixes).
 The key is our alphabet, which for numbers would be digits from 0-9.
 In our case the alphabet is unknown but we have taken the liberty to assume that it is no more than a bytesize (256), since most normal characters fits in this range.
 This means k is constant and we can describe Bucket sort as O(n).
 The longest string we sort on has length n and therefore we need to do Bucket sort n times, resulting in the running time O(n²).

 For the search part we have implemented a binary search function that finds upper bounds and lower bounds.
-That variant of binary search runs O(m * log(n+z))
+Our variant of binary search runs O(m * log(n).
+This is the running time for both finding lower and upper bound.
+We start with array size n and divide search space by two each iteration, thus a total of log n iterations.
+In each iteration we compare the pattern m, taking up to O(m).
-This is only the time it takes to return two indexes.
-The time it would take to get the actual results in SAM or similar would obviously be in z time.
+This of course only the time it takes to return two indexes.
+The time it would take to get the actual results in SAM or similar would obviously be bounded by z.
 ## Insights you may have had while implementing the algorithm

 One of the most interesting insights was the great difference in running time for construction vs searching.